Improving Care of Mothers and Babies: A guide for improvement teams

 - Make improvement the norm

 For each of these six steps, the guide provides content to lead the user through learning, practice, and action: objectives, key knowledge, practice exercises, and group discussions.
-Two versions of the guide are available:
+There are two versions of the guide available in English- one developed for Africa and another for use in Asia; as well as a version in French.

 A separate file of appendices to the guide —a newborn practice exercise, a maternal practice exercise, tools for identifying barriers, and examples of process and outcome indicators—may be downloaded separately below.